Skip to main content

 • Global Political Economy (BGS 374) - offered fall only

-and 3 hours of upper division national security coursework - either HIS 365G.15 or HIS 376F.
+• 3 hours of approved upper division coursework in national security

 Can an Internship be used in place of one of the required courses?

-A pre-approved internship in national security of at least 5 weeks may be used in place of International Trade (IB 350), Global Value Chains (IB 368), or the required national security course.
+A pre-approved internship in national security of at least 5 weeks may be used in place of International Trade (IB 350), Global Value Chains (IB 368), or the national security elective.
 Interested students should contact the Clements Center for more information